CoolYaung/CoolYaung.github.io/README.md

 ### Research
 Much of my master's work focuses on the application of compressed sensing in millimeter wave channel estimation.

+Meanwhile, I have been researching on the theory of compressed sensing including approximated message passing (AMP).

 I have also done some work on signal identification for cognitive radio (CR).

 ### Publications: